tormodwill/macSSHFS/Compile_HOW_TO.md

 If you run a newer version of macOS, you will find the correct version of Xcode here : https://xcodereleases.com/
-The macOS terminal / shell environment is becoming more and more restricted as MacOS disallows even root from controlling things in the newer versions of macOS.
-The older versions of macOS is better in this regard.

 macFUSE - use latest release.
 Download from here : https://github.com/osxfuse/osxfuse/releases